redFrik/udk17-Digital_Harmony/udk170511/README.md

 * save and switch back to unity
 * in the Assets menu, select 'Create / Material'
 * optionally give it a name (here 'postmaterial')
-* in the material's inspector set 'Shader' to 'MyShaders/FirstExperiments'
+* (if needed) in the material's inspector set 'Shader' to 'MyShaders/FirstExperiments'

 ![material](02material.png?raw=true "material")